vinkla/wordplate/README.md

 ## Mail

-If you want to add custom SMTP credentials, you may add the following to your `functions.php` file:
+If you need to set up custom SMTP credentials for your WordPlate application, you can add the necessary code to your `functions.php` file.
+This file is located in the theme directory of your WordPlate project and contains PHP functions that are loaded by WordPress during runtime.
+By adding the appropriate code to this file, you can configure your application to use custom SMTP credentials for sending emails.

 ```php
 use PHPMailer\PHPMailer\PHPMailer;